Laoukings/TNM031/Lab4_AgentSudo_writeup.md

 This writeup will explore the **Agent Sudo** challenge, breaking down each step to uncover the solution.
 This guide is intended for complete beginners and will explain the approach and techniques used.

 ### Challenge Description
 The **Agent Sudo** challenge is designed to test your skills in various areas of cybersecurity, including cryptography, steganography, and web exploitation.
+"You found a secret server located under the deep sea.
+Your task is to hack inside the server and reveal the truth."

+**Disclaimer-Do we want this???**
+This write-up is done for educational purpose.
+While understanding network vulnerabilities is crucial for improving security measures, it is imperative to emphasize that exploiting these vulnerabilities without permission is unethical and illegal.
+Ethical hacking, or penetration testing, is conducted with the consent of the system owner and focuses on enhancing security, protecting data, and preventing malicious attacks.

 ### Methodology
 Our approach to solving the challenge involves: